How it works

 What the signals mean.

 Large stock trades executed on private exchanges (called "dark pools") instead of public ones like the NYSE or Nasdaq.
-Institutions use dark pools to buy big positions without moving the price.
-The trade still gets reported, but it shows up on the tape after the fact — which is why the average retail trader misses it.
+Institutions use them to buy big positions without moving the price.
+The trade still gets reported, but it shows up on the tape after the fact, which is why the average retail trader misses it.

 Options orders that are significantly larger than normal or out of pattern for a given ticker.
-When a hedge fund expects a stock to move sharply, they often buy options first — the cost is lower and the leverage is higher.
-Unusual options activity often precedes the underlying stock's move by hours or days.
+When a hedge fund expects a stock to move sharply, they often buy options first, the cost is lower and the leverage is higher.
+Disguised orders often precede the underlying stock's move by hours or days.

 Block trades